ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 If traffic analysis is successful at identifying encrypted content and associating it with specific users, this breaks privacy as certainly as examining decrypted traffic.

-Because HTTPS has historically layered HTTP on top of TLS, which is in turn layered on top of TCP, intermediaries do have access to unencrypted TCP-level transport information, such as retransmissions, and some carriers exploited this information in attempts to improve transport-layer performance {{RFC3135}}.
-The most recent standardized version of HTTPS, HTTP/3 {{I-D.ietf-quic-http}}, uses the QUIC protocol {{RFC9000}} as its transport layer.
+Because HTTPS has historically layered HTTP on top of TLS, which is in turn layered on top of TCP, intermediaries have historically had access to unencrypted TCP-level transport information, such as retransmissions, and some carriers exploited this information in attempts to improve transport-layer performance {{RFC3135}}.
+The most recent standardized version of HTTPS, HTTP/3 {{RFC9114}}, uses the QUIC protocol {{RFC9000}} as its transport layer.
 QUIC relies on the TLS 1.3 initial handshake {{RFC8446}} only for key exchange {{RFC9001}}, and encrypts almost all transport parameters itself except for a few invariant header fields.
 In the QUIC short header, the only transport-level parameter which is sent "in the clear" is the Destination Connection ID {{RFC8999}}, and even in the QUIC long header, the only transport-level parameters sent "in the clear" are the Version, Destination Connection ID, and Source Connection ID.
 For these reasons, HTTP/3 is significantly more "opaque" than HTTPS with HTTP/1 or HTTP/2.

 {{I-D.ietf-quic-manageability}} discusses the manageability of the QUIC transport protocol that is used to encapsulate HTTP/3, focusing on the implications of QUIC's design and wire image on network operations involving QUIC traffic.
 It discusses what network operators can consider in some detail.